A history of the word gift, as in gift of tongues, throughout christian history.

 The closest sounding or written relative is χάρις (charis).
 Paul’s literary style shows a difference in usage between this word and χάρισμα (charisma).

-Χάρις (charis) has approximately 77 occurrences in the Septuagint,6 It simply means to find favor in someone’s eyes, mostly referring to a king or the Lord performing such an act.7 and approximately 63 times in the New Testament writings.
+Χάρις (charis) has approximately 77 occurrences in the Septuagint,6 It usually means to find favor in someone’s eyes, mostly referring to a king or the Lord performing such an act.7 It occurs approximately 63 times in the New Testament.
 Paul used this word frequently.8

 This similarity plays a big part in the Latin translation which set the basis for the English Bible.